For Current Drug Users

 We hope you find the Treatment & Support section of this website helpful when you are ready for help.
 If you do use opioids, there are things you can do to reduce your risk of infection and overdose.

 Using opioids around other people can help ensure that, in the case of an overdose, someone will be there to call 911 and administer naloxone.
-See above for how to find locations to get Naloxone.
+To learn more about naloxone and where to find it, visit StopOverdose.org.

 People who inject drugs with unsterile needles are at risk for hepatitis, HIV/AIDS, and other diseases.
 By visiting a needle exchange, where used needles can be exchanged for clean ones, individuals can greatly reduce their risk of infection.
 Snohomish County has one needle exchange program with rotating locations.

 The Sound Pathways Syringe Services Program provides:

 - Referral Services for Detox and Treatment